yourvaiqbal/ecommerce-sql-analysis/README.md

 This project builds an end-to-end SQL data pipeline to transform raw Brazilian e-commerce data into a structured analytical model for business decision-making.

-It simulates a real-world analytics workflow, starting from raw data ingestion to dashboard-ready datasets.
+It simulates a real-world analytics workflow, starting from raw data ingestion to a dashboard-ready data model.

 Key capabilities demonstrated:

-* Designing layered data architecture (staging → warehouse)
+* Designing layered data architecture (staging → warehouse → analytics)
-* Data cleaning and validation
+* Data validation and quality checks
 * Building dimensional models (fact and dimension tables)
-* Generating business-ready metrics
+* Generating business-ready metrics using SQL

 ⸻